 Compare Time-Frequency Content in Signals with Wavelet Coherence

 This example shows how to use wavelet coherence and the wavelet cross-spectrum to identify time-localized common oscillatory behavior in two time series.
 The example also compares the wavelet coherence and cross-spectrum against their Fourier counterparts.
-You must have the Signal Processing Toolbox™ to run the examples using mscohere and cpsd.
+You must have Signal Processing Toolbox™ to run the examples using

 Many applications involve identifying and characterizing common patterns in two time series.
 In some situations, common behavior in two time series results from one time series driving or influencing the other.
 In other situations, the common patterns result from some unobserved mechanism influencing both time series.